The Consortium of National and University Libraries (CONUL) is the representative body of research libraries in Ireland and Northern Ireland.

 CONUL was established in 1971 by the seven university libraries and the National Library of Ireland.
 Later members to join the consortium were RCSI, TU Dublin and RIA.
 More recently Queen’s University Belfast and the University of Ulster have become members.

-CONUL is the only research libraries consortium that encompasses the island of Ireland, has independent governance and is open to all research institutions with significant print and digital collections.
+CONUL is the only research libraries consortium that encompasses the island of Ireland.

 CONUL is in a unique position to deliver collaboration, innovation and best practice across all of Ireland’s research libraries.